geotools/geotools/docs/user/welcome/upgrade.rst

 With a library as old as GeoTools you will occasionally run into a project from ten years ago that needs to be upgraded.
-This page collects the upgrade notes for each release change; highlighting any fundemental changes with code examples showing how to upgrade your code.
+This page collects the upgrade notes for each release change; highlighting any fundamental changes with code examples showing how to upgrade your code.

 But first to upgrade - change your dependency to |release| (or an appropriate stable version)::